 The Iridium Scholar program was launched in 2013.
 This is the Iridium Scholar program story as told by Tom Jones, President of Iridium Technology.

 In 2013 Iridium decided that we wanted to expand our “Giving Back” efforts.
-Our goal was to make a huge impact, and our key requirement was that we wanted to be directly involved in whatever efforts we were making rather than just writing a check to an existing organization.
+Our goal was to create a technology-based philanthropy effort that would make a huge impact, and our key requirement was that we wanted to be directly involved in whatever efforts we were making rather than just writing a check to an existing organization.
 We started brainstorming for ideas, and after a lot of false starts we came up with the idea of a university scholarship for students whose families had no chance to cover the cost.
 We decided to focus on Thailand, since that is where my wife Kanitta is from, and we thought that her connections there might make it easier to administer the program.
 Thailand is a wonderful country, but a lot of people there are impoverished with no real alternatives to improve their lives.
 Sending one deserving student to the university could literally lift up an entire family in the coming years.
 We refined the scholarship to focus on the areas of study that are the focus of Iridium’s business operations: computer science, accounting, and law.

 Now that we had defined our goal, you would think that finding our first Iridium Scholar should be pretty easy, right?
 It actually ended up taking about six weeks of searching and dozens of interviews, reviewing GPAs, learning about the applicants, etc. before we found Yuwadee (“Yu”) Srichinlers.
 How did we find her?
 Facebook!
 Kanitta kept broadcasting to her Facebook connections about our search for a student and our problems in locating someone suitable.
 She reconnected with a childhood friend who is now a high school teacher.
 Her friend has been Yu’s math teacher for several years, and was familiar with both Yu’s academic capabilities and her family story.
 Yu is a high school senior with a 3.87 GPA, great at math, and her dream is to be a lawyer.
 Her father earns subsistence wage working as a janitor and her mom cannot work due to health issues.
 Her family does not have the financial means to pay for her to attend a university, and in Thailand they just don’t have the scholarship opportunities that are available in countries like US, UK, NZ, AUS, etc. Once we had interviewed Yu, we knew that we had a perfect match, so we selected her as our first Iridium Scholar.